$hp$-error analysis of mixed-order hybrid high-order methods for elliptic problems on simplicial meshes: -a posteriori error analysis

 \section{$hp$-a posteriori error analysis}

 In this section, we perform the $hp$-a posteriori error analysis of the above HHO discretization.
 We establish both (global) upper and (local) lower error bounds.
-Since we are interested in the $hp$-a posteriori error analysis, we only consider in what follows the case $k\geq1$.
-For the case $k=0$, we refer the reader to Remark \ref{remark: k=0}.
+Since we are interested in the $hp$-a posteriori error analysis, we only consider in what follows the case $k\geq1$ so that we can invoke the (modified) Karkulik--Melenk interpolation operator.
 We shall also assume that the Dirichlet datum satisfies $g_{\ddd} \in H^{\frac12}(\partial\Omega)$.
 For all $K\in\mesh$, we define the following data oscillation terms:

 It is useful to define some contrast factors related to the diffusion coefficient $A$.
 For all $K\in\mesh$ and all $\ba \in \vertice$, we set

 with $A_{\ba}^{\sharp}: = \max_{K\in \mesha} A_{K}$ and $A_{\ba}^{\flat}: = \min_{K\in \mesha} A_{K}$.
 Moreover, it is convenient to set